 Payment for federal trial jurors is $50 per day for the first 10 days and $60 per day thereafter.
 An exception is made for federal government employees, who receive their regular salaries instead.

-If you are called to serve on a federal grand jury, you will receive $50 dollars per day for the first 45 days and $60 dollars per day after that.
+If called to serve on a federal grand jury, juror pay is $50 dollars per day for the first 45 days and $60 dollars per day after that.
 The exception noted above also applies to federal employees serving on grand juries.

 In addition to these payments, federal trial and grand jurors can usually qualify for reimbursements for reasonable transportation and parking costs.
 Jurors in both categories may also get extra money for meals and lodging if they have to stay overnight.

-The Jury Act does afford certain protections.
-For example your employer cannot fire or intimidate you based on your federal jury service.
-He or she cannot harass o intimidate you, either.
+The Jury Act affords employees certain protections.
+For example, employers cannot fire or intimidate employees who are participating in federal jury service.
+Employers cannot harass or intimidate employees for the juror’s service, either.

-Your company or employer may also have specific policies pertaining to jury duty.
-Consult your direct supervisor or someone in human resources to find out if that’s the case.
+An employer may also have specific policies pertaining to jury duty although they are not required to do so.
+Employers should consult their direct supervisor or someone in human resources to find out if that’s the case.

 Effects of local or state jury duty on employment

-There is no universal law that mandates which if any provisions employers must make for employees summoned for jury duty in a local or state court.
+Exempt for exempt employees covered by the FLSA, there is no universal law that mandates which if any provisions employers must make for full-time employees or part-time employees summoned for jury duty leave or jury duty pay in a local or state court.
 Instead, jury duty compensation laws vary from one state to another.
-For example, the laws in one state may mandate that your employer pay your regular salary while you are on jury duty.
-Or your employer may be able to pay you on a prorated basis.
+For example:

-Fifteen (15) states specifically prohibit employers from requiring employees to take paid vacation, sick, personal, or other types of leave: Alabama, Arizona, Arkansas, Indiana, Louisiana, Mississippi, Missouri, Nebraska, Nevada, New Mexico, Ohio, Oklahoma, Utah, Vermont, and Virginia.
+Fifteen (15) states specifically prohibit employers from requiring employees to take paid vacation leave, sick leave, paid time off leave, personal leave, or other types of leave: Alabama, Arizona, Arkansas, Indiana, Louisiana, Mississippi, Missouri, Nebraska, Nevada, New Mexico, Ohio, Oklahoma, Utah, Vermont, and Virginia.

-The bottom line is if f you work in a state that has jury duty compensation laws, your employer must act accordingly.
+The bottom line is if an employee works in a state that has jury duty compensation laws, the employer must act in accordance with the law applicable to them.
 Failure to do so may result in punishments ranging from fines and penalties to jail time.

-Your state labor department is a useful source of information about relevant jury duty leave laws.
+State labor departments are a useful source of information about relevant jury duty leave laws.
 You can also find information for your state below.